rfabbri/vase-multiview-3d-curve-dataset/README.md

     Multiview-3d-Drawing.sf.net system, if you want to compare against it.

 cameras/  a subset of the cameras provided by the DTU robot feature dataset.
 These are
-    text files containing 3x4 matrix entries for each image in images/
+    text files containing 3x4 matrix entries for each image in images/.
+The separate calibration K and R,T may be optained by decomposing the matrix.
 ```
 ## Images
 The images are from the DTU Robot Feature Dataset, set 40, high res version